JTan2231/metaphrase-vscode/README.md

-# Metaphrase - AI Code Context Builder
+# Metaphrase - AI Code Search

 Navigate and understand code with GPT in VSCode.
+Metaphrase breaks down programs into a list a functions, then creates embeddings for each of those functions with [OpenAI's Embedding API](https://platform.openai.com/docs/guides/embeddings).

 ## Language Support